top of page

 3. The emergence of rare topology "skewtoid" (apical-basal T1 transitions) during the embryotic development of Drosophila, collaborated with Jean-Franqcois at CNRS (France) and Timothy Saunders at University Warwick (UK) .

-Dynamic multicellular assemblies of migrating cells (TH)
+Dynamic multicellular assemblies of migrating cells (TH.
+GMG joined.)

 The emergence of coherent dynamics is a key aspect for understanding mechanisms underlying morphogenesis and functional processes of living systems.
 Even the fundamental unit of living systems – cells – can form many types of multicellular assemblies with coherent dynamics, which is called dynamic self-organization (DSO).
 This series of works focus on such DSO exhibited by cells migrating around on a substrate.
 Recently, several studies have suggested that intercellular methods of contact communication, such as contact following (CF) and contact inhibition/attraction of locomotion (CIL/CAL), play crucial roles for such DSO of migrating cells.